Don’t Take Your Regular Cell Phone Abroad

 7. Software Solutions

-Tim Leffel is author of several books, including A Better Life for Half the Price: How to prosper on less money in the cheapest places to live.
+Tim Leffel is a prolific author of several books, including A Better Life for Half the Price: How to prosper on less money in the cheapest places to live.
 See more on his Cheapest Destinations Blog.